An algebraic approach to Harder-Narasimhan filtrations: A preorder induced by a chain of torsion classes

-\textit{5.} Recall that $\P_t$ is defined as $\P_t :=\bigcap\limits_{s<t} \T_s \cap \bigcap\limits_{s>t} \F_s$.
-Then, $\P_t$ is the intersection of a torsion class and a torsion free class.
-Therefore $\P_t$ is always closed under extensions. \end{proof}
+\textit{5.} Recall that $\P_{\eta}(t)$ is defined as $\P_t :=\bigcap\limits_{s<t} \T_s \cap \bigcap\limits_{s>t} \F_s$.
+Then, $\P_{\eta}(t)$ is the intersection of a torsion class and a torsion free class.
+Therefore $\P_{\eta}(t)$ is always closed under extensions. \end{proof}

-\begin{remark} In the fifth point of the previous result we showed that $\P_t$ is closed under extensions for every $t\in [0,1]$.
-In fact, it follows from \cite[Theorem 3.2]{Tattar2019} that for every $t \in [0,1]$ we have that $\P_t$ is a full quasi-abelian subcategory of $\A$.
-The following example show us that, in general, $\P_t$ is not a wide subcategory of $\A$. \end{remark}
+\begin{remark} In the fifth point of the previous result we showed that $\P_{\eta}(t)$ is closed under extensions for every $t\in [0,1]$.
+In fact, it follows from \cite[Theorem 3.2]{Tattar2019} that $\P_{\eta}(t)$ is a full quasi-abelian subcategory of $\A$ for every $t \in [0,1]$.
+The following example shows that, in general, $\P_{\eta}(t)$ is not a wide subcategory of $\A$. \end{remark}